mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

 Sharp-eyed gophers will notice that there is a key piece missing: When is `flag.Parse`, or its `mcfg` counterpart, called?
 When does `addrParam` actually get populated?
-You can’t use the redis connection until that happens, but that can’t happen inside `redis.NewConn` because there might be other components after `redis.NewConn` that want to set up parameters.
-To illustrate the problem, let’s look at a simple program that wants to set up two `redis`
+It can’t happen inside `redis.NewConn` because there might be other components after `redis.NewConn` that want to set up parameters.
+To illustrate the problem, let’s look at a simple program that wants to set up two `redis` components:
-components:

 ```go
 func main() {